Quantitative characterization of finite simple groups: a complement: Thompson Conjecture and Thompson Problem

-Thompson Conjecture was proved to be ture for all sporadic simple groups in\cite{33,34}.
-Its validity was also proved in \cite{35,36} for finite group having at least $3$ prime graph components.
-For the case of $2$ prime graph components, we can use the same method to prove it.
-For instance, it was proved in \cite{37} that Thompson Conjecture is correct for the group ${}^3D_4(q)$.
+Thompson Conjecture was proved to be true for all sporadic simple groups (See \cite{33,34}).
+Its validity was also proved for finite group having at least three prime graph components (See \cite{35,36}).
+For the case of two prime graph components, we can use the same method to prove it.
+For instance, it was proved that Thompson Conjecture is correct for the group ${}^3D_4(q)$ (See \cite{37}).